Harry Oakes: Mining career

 In 1898, Oakes left medical school before graduation and made his way to Alaska, at the height of the Klondike Gold Rush, in hopes of making his fortune as a prospector.
 For 15 years, he sought gold around the world, from California to Australia.

 Oakes arrived in Kirkland Lake in Northern Ontario, Canada, on 19 June 1911.
-On September 23, 1911, he registered the transfer of claim T-1663, purchased from George Minaker, and established Lake Shore Mine.
+On 23 September 1911, he registered the transfer of claim T-1663, purchased from George Minaker, and established Lake Shore Mine.
 Twenty years later, the gold mine was the most productive in the Western Hemisphere, and it ultimately proved to be the second-largest gold mine in the Americas.
 His lavish lifestyle included a 1928 Hispano-Suiza H6B luxury car.

 Moves to Bahamas, is created baronet

-Oakes became a British subject, and he lived in the Bahamas for tax reasons from 1935 until his death.
+Oakes became a British subject, and he lived in the Bahamas for tax reasons from 1935 until his death (He was paying 85% under the Canadian tax code prior to his move).
 He was invited to the British colony by Sir Harold Christie, a prominent Bahamian real estate developer and legislator, who became a close business associate and friend.

 In 1939, Oakes was created a baronet by King George VI as a reward for his philanthropic endeavours in the Bahamas, Canada and Britain.
 He donated US$500,000 in two bequests to St George's Hospital in London, and he gave US$1 million to charities in the Bahamas.
 He became a member of the colony's House of Assembly.